 The original wooden Mylnes had oak frames and mahogany planking, and in the years after the war construction and repair costs escalated.
 In 1980 a mould was made and, in addition to the wooden boats, there are now four G.R.P.
 Mylnes racing, making a total fleet of fourteen boats.
-As the Mylne class approaches its 80th year, racing on the Mersey and at the Menai Strait Regattas is as keen and enthusiastic as ever.
+The Mylne class now in its 87th year, racing on the Mersey and at the Menai Strait Regattas is as keen and enthusiastic as ever.
 The boats have stood the test of time as a classic yacht and are a joy to sail.

-If you would like to join the RMYC Mylne fleet or find more information, please contact the Fleet Captain Max Cooke.
+If you would like to join the RMYC Mylne fleet or find more information, please contact the club:

 All images on this page by kind courtesy of Emily Harris Photography

 Length Overall (LOA)